-Italian-Canadian artist Christopher Webb explores the tension between inheritance and erasure, examining how migration, commerce, and identity are carried across generations.
-Rooted in personal history, his work navigates assimilation, loss of culture, and it’s quiet transformation through necessity and survival.
+Christopher Webb is an Italian-Canadian multidisciplinary artist whose work examines the tension between inheritance and erasure, exploring how migration, commerce, memory, and identity are carried across generations.
+Rooted in personal history, his practice navigates assimilation, displacement, and the quiet transformation of culture through want, necessity, and survival.

-Christopher Webb is a self-taught visual artist who lives and works in Nova Scotia, Canada.
-He is the recipient of the Arts Nova Scotia Established Artist Recognition Award 2025 and the No Title Gallery Venezia Prize for Painting 2024.
-He will have his first international solo exhibition in Venice in November of 2026 at CREA Cantieri del Contemporaneo.
+Webb is a self-taught visual artist based in Nova Scotia, Canada.
+He is the most recent recipient of the Arts Nova Scotia Established Artist Recognition Award (2026) and the No Title Gallery Venezia Prize for Painting (2024), and will present a solo exhibition at CREA – Cantieri del Contemporaneo Venezia in 2026.

-Webb frequently guest lectures at universities and art colleges and is also the co-founder and director of PAVIA Gallery where he has curated exhibitions and directed Artist-in-Residence programs involving national and international artists.
+Webb frequently guest lectures at universities and art colleges and is also the co-founder and director of PAVIA Gallery where he curates exhibitions and directs an Artist-in-Residence program involving national and international artists.

 Curriculum Vitae